pockerman/qubit-notes/ml/2025-05-03-retrieval-augmented-generation.md

 Specifically, I want to discuss <a href="https://en.wikipedia.org/wiki/Retrieval-augmented_generation">retrieval augmented generation</a> or RAG; its main componets and the typical workflow.

-**keywords** large-language-models, LLM, retrieval-augmented-generation, RAG
+**keywords** RAG, large-language-models, LLM, retrieval-augmented-generation,

 ## Retrieval augmented generation